Jump To: Current Cases, Investigations

 Wage theft is simple: an employer takes money that belongs to an employee.
 The schemes to do so, however, can be complex.
-The attorneys at Migliaccio & Rathod LLP are experienced at seeing through smoke and mirrors to hold employers accountable when they break the law.
-The firm has recovered millions of dollars in wage theft suits on behalf of their clients.
+Migliaccio & Rathod LLP’s wage theft attorneys in DC are experienced at seeing through smoke and mirrors to hold employers accountable when they break the law.
+Practicing nationwide, the firm has recovered millions of dollars in wage theft suits on behalf of their clients.

-Please contact us for a free consultation if you believe you have been a victim of wage theft.
+Please contact our employment attorneys for a free consultation if you believe you have been a victim of wage theft.
 Some common wage theft schemes are below:

 Misclassification.
 Federal law (and often state law) state that employees should be paid time and a half for hours worked over 40.
 There are some exceptions, but employers often stretch the bounds of these exceptions and break the law in doing so.
 For example, one exemption to paying overtime is if an employee is an “executive.”
 Some employers will claim this exemption by labeling an employee a “manager” and making him or her work long hours, even though the primary duties of the job are actually more similar to that of hourly employees.
 In such instances, the employee may be misclassified as exempt and therefore entitled to overtime pay at a rate of time and a half.

 Unpaid Off the Clock Work.
 Some employers may make employees work off the clock such as by doing work before a shift begins, after it ends, or during unpaid breaks.
 Employers may also not pay not for certain work such as safety meetings, traveling to work sites, and other preparatory work.
 This is usually unlawful.